Barack Obama 2008 presidential campaign: Online advertising

 The Obama web campaign used consumer marketing to target individuals with customized information to their predicted interests.
 Political communication to viewers was based on data collected about them.
 This data was collected by volunteers, surveys on the website and records of consumption habits.
 Website surveys took a short amount of time to fill out and the company used A/B testing to determine which forms converted most effectively, led by the team's Director of Analytics Dan Siroker.
 More detailed surveys were requested and received through email.
 Records of consumption habits helped the campaign make predictions about people based on statistical models.
 People received messages tailored close to their beliefs.
 Marketing based on consumer data also enabled effective grassroots organizing through the website.
 Data gathered from the website indicated who the most dedicated constituents were; the website tracked how often a person visited and when.
-The campaign team then targeted and encouraged activists in contested, winnable areas, such as through the website program Neighbor-to-neighbor.

 Television advertisements

 Soon after becoming the presumptive nominee, Obama began a biographical commercial campaign emphasizing his patriotism.
 The advertisements ran in 18 states, including traditionally Republican Alaska and North Carolina.
 Between June 6 and July 26, Obama's campaign spent $27 million on advertisements, against McCain and Republican National Committee's combined total of $24.6 million.

 In a September 15, 2008 interview with Good Morning America, Obama stated, "If we're going to ask questions about, you know, who has been promulgating negative ads that are completely unrelated to the issues at hand, I think I win that contest pretty handily."
 What he apparently meant was that McCain had put out more negative ads.